yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/Syllabus.md

 Afternoon Session - In-Class Activities:
 - Video: Hans Rosling’s data visualization | [Link](https://youtu.be/jbkSRLYSojo)
 - Class Activity: Use dygraph or plotly packages to tell stories from data.
 - Visualization in R (packages such as dygraph and plotly).
+[My library: Growth Strategy (see notes for the code)](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/tree/main/docs/big-data-machine-learning/notes)
 - Visualization in Python (plotly).

 Post-Session Readings and Other Activities: